luisdelaye/Mexstrain/README.md

 $ mv outfile.tsv nextstrain_ncov_global_metadata.selected.tsv
 ```

-### Create the sequence and metadata files for Nexstrain analysis
+### Create the sequence and metadata files for Nextstrain analysis

-Now we are going to join selected genome sequences (and their associated metadata) from GISAID and Nexstrain into a file (each) for Nextstrain analysis.
+Now we are going to join selected genome sequences (and their associated metadata) from GISAID and Nextstrain into a file (each) for Nextstrain analysis.
 This will take a while...

 ```
 $ perl integrategenomes.pl gisaid_hcov-19_2021_05_13_21.e1.selected.tsv nextstrain_ncov_global_metadata.selected.tsv metadata.e2.tsv sequences.fasta